 In \cite[Prop.
 2.35]{brunsgubel} a different decomposition of the holes is considered.
 It is shown in \cite{brunsgubel} that one can always find a decomposition of $\QoQ$ into a disjoint union of translates of faces of $Q$:

-In fact, this statement and its proof have been the motivation for proving \ref{thm:decompneu}. \ref{fig:2dim} shows an example of both kinds of decompositions.
+In fact, this statement and its proof have been the motivation for proving \Cref{thm:ZerlegungNeu}. \Cref{fig:2dim} shows an example of both kinds of decompositions.
 The decomposition given in \eqref{eq:bgzerlegung} is disjoint, but far from being unique.
-On the other hand, our decomposition is (in general) not disjoint, but it is unique in the sense that the \emph{sets} $q_i + \ZZ F_i$ are uniquely determined up to reordering.
-Moreover, we show in \ref{prop:locholes} that it behaves nicely under localization.
+Moreover, it seems difficult to extract algebraic information about $Q$ from this decomposition.